Mysterious Night Flyers

 Bats are critically important for insect management, pollination and dispersal of seeds.
 Insectivorous bats eat an extraordinary amount of nocturnal insects, like mosquitoes, in one night.
 One of these bats will consume anywhere from 2,000 to 6,000 insects every night.

 - Are bats mammals?
 Bats are listed under the family, Chiroptera, meaning "hand-wing".
 They are the only mammals capable of true flight.

 Do bats drink blood?
 Yes, the vampire bat lives in Latin America and does drink the blood of cattle and other large animals, but not that of humans.

 Do all bats have rabies?
 No, less than 1% of bats have rabies.

 Are bats blind?
 No, they rely heavily on other senses like sound.

 White Nose Syndrome

-To learn more about bats and ways the National Park Service is monitoring and protecting these amazing animals please visit:
+Find out how the National Park Service is monitoring and protecting these amazing animals.